RobinNagpal/fuel-token-track-docs/04_frontend.md

 }
 ```

-- Before proceeding, the function ensures a successful connection to our Fuel smart contract.
-It checks if the contract object exists.
-If not, it displays an alert message informing the user that they cannot mint tokens yet.
+- Before starting, the function checks if there is a successful connection to our Fuel smart contract.
+If the contract object does not exist, it shows an alert message telling the user that they cannot mint tokens yet.

-2. Extracting Mint Address
+2. **Extracting Mint Address**

 ```typescript
 const address = Address.fromString(mintTo);
 const addressInput = { value: address.toB256() };
 ```

-- This section retrieves the mint address value from our application's state, stored in a variable named mintTo.
+- This step retrieves the mint address from our application's state, stored in a variable named `mintTo`.
-- It utilizes the Address class from fuels to convert the user-provided address string into the Address object.
+- It uses the Address class from fuels to convert the user-provided address string into an Address object.
-- The converted address is then wrapped in an object (addressInput) to form `AddressInput` type.
+- The converted address is then placed in an object (`addressInput`) to match the `AddressInput` type.

-3. Calling the Contract Function:
+3. **Calling the Contract Function:**

 ```typescript
 await contract.functions